-The discussion below provides information about the various considerations of our 2015 compensation program for our Named Executive Officers, including base salary, annual cash incentives, equity awards, retirement plans, severance, and perquisites.
+The discussion below provides information about the various considerations taken into account with respect to our 2016 compensation program for our Named Executive Officers, including base salary, annual cash incentives, equity awards, retirement plans, severance, and perquisites.

 Base Salary

 Base salary levels are established to ensure the attraction, development and retention of superior talent while also taking into account an individual executive's performance.
 For our Named Executive Officers, base salaries were established, in conjunction with other components of total compensation, with consideration of the market median.